 In India the annual monsoon season has hit many areas more than a month early this year, catching both local authorities and villagers unprepared.

-In India the annual monsoon season has hit many areas more than a month early this year, catching both local authorities and villagers unprepared.
+Background: In India the annual monsoon season has hit many areas more than a month early this year, catching both local authorities and villagers unprepared.
 In the Delhi region one of the main rivers, the Jumna, has risen sharply and several villagers alongside its banks been completely flooded.